Who does what at Alabama Waldorf School?

 The Family Association is composed of parents/guardians of enrolled students and meets throughout the school year.
 Active parent involvement is encouraged and welcomed.
-The FA communicates through the room parents (elected representatives for each class), and organizes activities such as fundraisers and community work days to benefit the school.
+The FA communicates through the room parents (representatives for each class), and assists Admin in organizing activities such as fundraisers and community work days to benefit the school.

 Board of Trustees